danpeirce/keypad419/README.md

 # Testing Adafruit 419 Membrane 3x4 Keypad

+This library is a modification of an basic example included with Adafruit's Adafruit_Keypad library.
+The goal was to further simplify usage of that library by providing a cpp file specific to the Adafruit 419 membrane keypad.
 We have a class set of the Adafruit 419 membrane 3x4 keypad.
 This repository provides a simple method to test the keypads before giving them to students.
-It is a minor modification to the example **keypad_test** included in the Adafruit keypad library.

 * The Adafruit_Keypad library repository is at https://github.com/adafruit/Adafruit_Keypad
-* The **keypad_test0** repository is simply a modification of the keypad_test example from the Adafruit_Keypad library.
+* The **keypad419** repository is simply a modification of the keypad_test example from the Adafruit_Keypad library removing the generalizations so that the new examples are specific to just this 419 keypad.

 ## Using ESP32S2 board for Testing